November 26, 2023

 We have to be willing to follow God’s directions.
 We cannot skimp or cut corners.
 The recipe has to be executed exactly the way God wants.
 And then, He has promised that He will hear from Heaven!
 God can give each one of us revival.

-Donald Fittin is a minister of the Apostolic Faith Church in Van Buren, Arkansas.
+Donald Fittin is the pastor of the Apostolic Faith Church in Van Buren, Arkansas.

 Use Your Talents! by Roque Fiegalan